ejgallego/real-world-coq/index.md

 Dr. Emilio Jesus Gallego Arias (primary instructor), a member of the [Coq Core Team](https://coq.inria.fr/coq-team.html), The course will consist of lectures including interactive and hands-on exercises.
 The lectures will be conducted in English.
-Occassional help with Turkish-English translation will be provided by the TA and the coordinator.

 The first edition of the course will be held at Sabanci University, Istanbul as a workshop between 5-9 September.
 Lectures will be